-This function makes it possible for the frequency converter to 'catch' a spinning motor, which - e.g. because of a mains failure - is no longer controlled by the frequency converter.
+This function makes it possible for the frequency converter to "catch" a spinning motor, which - e.g. because of a mains failure - is no longer controlled by the frequency converter.
 This function is activated whenever a start command is active.

-For the frequency converter to be able to catch the spinning motor, the motor speed must be lower than the frequency that corresponds to the frequency in parameter 202 Output frequency high limit, f{MAX} .
+For the VLT frequency converter to be able to "catch" the spinning motor, the motor speed must be lower than the frequency that corresponds to the frequency in parameter 202 Output frequency high limit, fMAX.

 Select Disable [0] if this function is not required.
-Select Enable [1] if the frequency converter is to be able to 'catch' and control a spinning motor.
-Select DC brake and start [2] if the frequency converter is to brake the motor by means of the DC brake first, and then start.
+Select Enable[1] if the VLT frequency converter is to be able to "catch" and control a spinning motor.
+Select DC brake and start [2] if the VLT frequency converter is to brake the motor with DC braking, and then restart the motor.
 It is assumed that parameters 114-116 DC braking are enabled.
-In the case of a substantial 'windmilling' effect (spinning motor), the frequency converter is not able to 'catch' a spinning motor unless DC brake and start has been selectd.
+In the case of a substantial "windmilling" effect (spinning motor), the VLT frequency converter will not "catch" a spinning motor unless DC brake and start has been selected.